soliken1/PHP_EXTR_730SAT/Routes_Documentation.md

     {
         "400": "Invalid Request Inside of Requested Body", "404": "Request Was Not Found",
-        "409": "Request Is Already Existing In The Database" }
+        "405": "Incorrect Method or Method Is Not Allowed", "409": "Request Is Already Existing In The Database" }
     ```